About Anissa

 What makes social workers unique is how they pay extra attention to the complex relationships between what’s happening within a person and what’s happening within their family, community, and larger social environments.
 I think of my work as holding a lens that goes from the microscopic (what’s happening inside ourselves at the most immediate layer of thoughts) all the way to the macroscopic (what’s happening in our larger socio-cultural, economic, and physical environments).
 I pay attention to how our experiences and identities in the social world (such as those related to race, culture, ethnicity, religion, political beliefs, sexuality, gender, ability, class, etc.) intersect with each other and impact us.

-I am influenced by liberation psychology, which means that I view many mental health and relational challenges as survival strategies for an unwell society rather than as symptoms of an unwell individual.
+I am influenced by liberation psychology, which means that I view many mental health and relationship challenges as survival strategies for an unwell society rather than as symptoms of an unwell individual.

 We tend to internalize what society tells us about people who look or act like us.
 To break free of these messages and the cycles of pain that often accompany them, we may need to step out of the therapy room and work with our community towards advocacy and healing.